-- As for WiFi or internet connectivity issues trying a data/factory reset might help fixing this.
+- As for WiFi or internet connectivity issues trying a data/factory reset might help fix this.
 You can also try rebooting your device a couple of times.

 - As for the absence of a feature you liked in the previous firmware, you can find an alternative among the more than 7 million apps found at the Google Play Store

-In case, the above troubleshooting measures does not yield any positive results, your decision to downgrade was right.
+In case, the above troubleshooting measures do not yield any positive results, your decision to downgrade was right.